NTBlok/django_tutorial/README.md

     vim polls/models.py

-3) Improve the view using the QuerySet API from model Question to filter out bad pub_dates (set as future dates)
+3) Improve the view using the QuerySet API from model Question to filter out bad pub_dates (set as future dates) and add a constraint to exclude questions with bad pub_dates (so users can't see them by guessing the right URL)

     vim polls/views.py